-Proper data evaluation is critical to asset management.
+Proper data evaluation and use of artificial intelligence in financial markets are critical to asset management.
 Whether it’s the stock market, forex, or cryptocurrency, plenty of analytical work, AI capabilities, and in-depth research is required.
 But Lewis Sanders, CEO of Alliance Capital Management, says that understanding human behavior is also crucial for investors.

 Capital markets themselves are derivative of the biases and preferences people bring to decision-making.
 Everybody has the information.
 But are people reacting to it rationally?

 Who and what influences the market at any given moment?
 How do people feel about a new product from a company in the Dow Jones Industrial Average?
 Artificial intelligence (AI) and deep learning can help us answer these questions and predict market movements to earn – or save – millions of dollars.

 Trading firms, hedge funds, banks, and brokers analyze volumes of data to make investment decisions.
 Sifting through so-called alternative data that refers to data assets used to get insight into the investment process costs firms a lot of money and enormous effort.
 Alternative data itself has created a separate market where information is scraped, filtered, and sold to trading companies.
 This makes optimizing data analysis (and as a result, financial predictions) an essential task for the investment community and the use of AI in finance a real remedy for artificial intelligence predictions of market trends.

 How AI can be applied in financial markets

 Traditional software is helpless at making financial predictions since it has predefined rules while predicting financial markets requires constantly changing algorithms.
 Hedge funds have been using computer algorithms in trading for years, but these algorithms were developed based on static models that don’t account for market volatilities.